 Adjusted free cash flows is defined as cash provided by operating activities of continuing operations adjusted for capital expenditures, net of proceeds from the sale of assets and excluding strategic capital expenditures deemed discretionary by management.
-Adjusted free cash flows, as defined by us, is a non-GAAP financial measure of cash generated during a period which is available for debt reduction, strategic capital expenditures, acquisitions and repurchases of our common stock.
-Adjusted free cash flows is not necessarily indicative of the adjusted free cash flows that may be generated in future periods.
+Adjusted free cash flows is a non-GAAP financial measure of cash generated during a period, which is available for debt reduction, strategic capital expenditures, acquisitions and repurchases of our common stock.